Neophyte (botany): Definition

-The term neophytes goes back to the recognized definition by Albert Thellung from 1918, which was later modified many times.
+The term neophyte goes back to the recognized definition by Albert Thellung from 1918, which was later modified many times.

 Biological invasion

 Prickly pears at an ancient Greek temple in Selinunte, Sicily.
-Native to Mexico and other countries in Central and South America, the prickly pear has successfully established populations in numerous countries around the world.
+Native to Mexico and other countries in Central and South America, the prickly pear has been widely cultivated for food; escaped plants have subsequently established populations in several other countries around the world.

 One of the most important means of transport for neobiota today is global freight traffic, which enables the unintentional displacement of neobiota.
 The process of immigration or introduction, establishment and expansion in the new area is called hemerochory or biological invasion.
 The most important vectors include cargo ships, where neobiota can be hidden in containers or cargo, for example.
 Aviation also continues to spread neobiota.
 Distribution via trade routes is mostly unintentional.
 There is a correlation between economic strength and the number of neobiota at the country level.

 Neobiota or neophytes are usually characterized by typical properties such as adaptability, high reproductive rate and often an association with humans.
 Together with the susceptibility of the new area to biological invaders and the number of displaced individuals, these properties determine the probability of success with which a stable population is established after a spreading event.
 When humans influence the environment, organisms can spread indirectly and migrate to a new area as neobiota.
 For example, canal construction enables aquatic life to gain access to a new area.
 However, it is not always clear whether the species have spread due to anthropogenic environmental changes and are consequently classified as neobiota.

 While numerous, neobiota do not cause any noticeable negative effects.
 Some established neobiota have a strongly negative influence on the biodiversity of their new habitat.
 The composition of the biocenosis often changes considerably, for example as a result of predation or as a result of competitive pressure.
 Neobiota can cause economic damage, for example as forest, bank protection and agricultural pests.
 They can also appear as vectors of pathogens, some of which can also attack crops, livestock and humans.
 After alien organisms arrive in their new environment, they can become extinct or establish themselves (establish a reproductive population).
 The success of the establishment depends very much on the properties of the neobiont in question.